UCLA-VAST/recut/README.md

 ```
 recut
 ```
-If you installed via CMake you can find the executables by:
+If you installed globally via CMake you can run the executables by:
 ```
-cd bin
-./recut
+recut
 # or for tests
-./recut_test
+recut_test
 ```

 If you have nix installed (recommended) you can also run the same CI tests with: